hashicorp/vagrant/website/source/docs/installation/index.html.md

     (VERR_VMX_IN_VMX_ROOT_MODE)
     VBoxManage: error: Details: code NS_ERROR_FAILURE (0x80004005), component ConsoleWrap, interface IConsole

+Other operating systems like Windows will blue screen if you attempt to bring up a VirtualBox VM with Hyper-V enabled.
+Below are a couple of ways to ensure you can use Vagrant and VirtualBox if another hypervisor is present.

+### Linux, VirtualBox, and KVM

-This is because another virtualizer (like KVM) are in use.
+The above error message is because another hypervisor (like KVM) is in use.
 We must blacklist these in order for VirtualBox to run correctly.

-First find out the name of the virtualizer:
+First find out the name of the hypervisor:

     $ lsmod | grep kvm
     kvm_intel             204800  6